What are sessions like?

 I will certainly see you, but I actually don't work to help people intentionally lose weight!
 I practice from a HAES® and weight-inclusive lens, meaning I believe you can improve health outcomes and your relationship to food, body, and movement without focusing on weight loss.
 In our work, your body might change or stay the same.
 Working towards intentional weight loss is not ethical or moral to me (especially with what the research shows us about weight loss and long term outcomes.)
-I absolutely understand the desire to lose weight because what our culture/families/other health professionals have told us and hold space for that, and I work to meet you where you're at if you're open to this approach.
+Living in a fatphobic culture, I absolutely understand the desire to lose weight because what our culture/families/other health professionals have told us and hold space for that, and I work to meet you where you're at if you're open to this approach.

 How much are sessions?